 What is Content Automation?

-In the digital world the notion of content automation currently encompasses a wide variety of aspects, from programming advanced chat bots (including those integrated into the publisher’s digital properties) to generating logo design, writing short slogans, compiling concise news digests for email newsletters and creating media content, like images and videos for various purposes (e.g. to increase Instagram follower count).
+In the digital world the notion of content automation currently encompasses a wide variety of aspects, from programming advanced chat bots (including those integrated into the publisher’s digital properties) to generating logo design, writing short slogans, compiling cold emails and concise news digests for email newsletters, and creating media content, like images and videos for various purposes (e.g. to increase Instagram follower count).

 Benefits of Content Automation